Cookie Consent by Free Privacy Policy Generator website

 • The Share-Foundation

-Where we work with external third parties to provide services for us, we have contracts or agreements in place with them covering how your information is used in line with data protection and privacy legislation.
+Where we have third parties providing parts or all of our services for us, we have contracts or agreements in place with them.
+These include:

 The Children and Young People (CYP) Integrated Children System